-We are interested in the structural and biochemical underpinnings of neurotransmission and neurodegeneration, as well as the homeostasis of the proteins contributing to these processes.
-Primarily, we will be applying cryo-electron microscopy (cryo-EM) to reconstruct the biochemical processes underlying these problems.
+We are a structural biology lab that is interested in method development and in understanding how ion channels, and the macromolecular complexes that regulate them, function in health and disease.
+Primarily, we will be applying cryo-electron microscopy (cryo-EM) and cryo-electron tomography (cryo-ET) to reconstruct the biochemical and molecular processes underlying these problems.
 We firmly believe that the most informative mechanistic insights into biology come from a deep understanding of the biological machines that govern them.